clntsf/dir/README.md

     - My first major project in Computer Science, undertaken in winter 2020.
 Before this I'd never dabbled in graphics in any language, so the Pygame module was a massive help in making the process beginner-friendly.
 There are definitely some sharp corners, but it carries a lot of nostalgia for me and I'm quite proud of it, especially considering it was the first of its kind.
 (November 2020)

 - #### [C++](/snake_5_ways/cpp) (with ncurses)
     - After getting comfortable with basic CS concepts in Python, I took the leap of exploring lower-level languages.
-While C was a bit too daunting for me at the time, C++ had a lot more beginner-friendly documentation and tutorials on sites like stackoverflow so I worked my way up to a text-based version of the game, using the ncurses Window class and its methods to print colored text to the terminal to display the game window (September 2021)
+While C was a bit too daunting for me at the time, C++ had a lot more beginner-friendly documentation and tutorials on sites like stackoverflow so I worked my way up to a text-based version of the game, using the ncurses Window class and its methods to print colored text to the terminal to display the game window.
+(September 2021)

         (_as a warning to any potential downloaders, a mistake exists in the source (in the creation of a local file to save user highscore) which creates a new file in the user's CWD when the script is called instead of finding the one in a directory relative to the script. this doesn't affect the performance of the game in any way, but creates annoying clutter_)